enowars/enowars8-service-WhatsScam/documentation/README.md

 The Fixes are listed inside the documentation/fix.py .
 You will have to switch the lines of code to fix the service.

 The Fixes listed are only part of all possible ways to fix the exploits.

+# Checker

+The Checker is a tool that checks the features of the service for its behavior.
+For Whatsscam it sends http requests that try out a feature for example if you can text or add a certain person as a friend.
+It is used to prevent unintentional fixes or that someone turns off the service or any features.
+It is also used to simulate traffic for testing and to simulate regular traffic as usual for a real service.
+For details please look into the "checker/src/checker.py" for functions or the "checker/src/checker_util_func.py".
+If you wanna start the checker you use "docker compose up --build" inside the checker folder.
+Than you can use the enochecker to activate the checker via "enochecker_test -a YOUR_IP -p 19696 -A YOUR_IP" (checker listens to port 19696).